adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 It's been ten days since Visual Studio 2017 RTM was released. `.xproj` and `project.json` files are not going to be supported anymore so it's time to port our (ASP).NET Core projects to the new, simplified `.csproj` project file format.

 This post is not a complete guide on porting.
 I want to show you what problems I have faced and how I had solved them.
 I hope that somebody will find this useful.
-The examples are based on a ASP.NET Core application for trading energy that I develop at work.
+The examples are based on an ASP.NET Core application for trading energy that I develop at work.
 So it's something real, not "Hello World".
 I have also [ported](https://github.com/dotnet/BenchmarkDotNet/pull/357) BenchmarkDotNet to the new .csproj file format so it's a mixture of my personal experience.

 <!--more-->